pekarj/SC2_Index_Case/README.md

 The XML files are the BEAST inputs for the strict, relaxed clock, and Skygrid analyses.

+`rejection_sampling.py` is the code used to generate the main results, and it requires the coalescent data from FAVITES and tMRCAs from BEAST runs.

 The main results are in the RejectionSampling folder.
 All the two-phase results have "TwoPhase" in the name.
 Particular permutations are mentioned in the name.
 Please refer to the manuscript for further details.